MicrosoftEdge/MSEdgeExplainers/WebInstall/explainer_cross_domain.md

 ## Open Questions

-* Should we enable a [try-before-you-buy](https://github.com/PEConn/web-install-explainer/blob/main/explainer.md#try-before-you-buy) flow scenario for web install?

-* Should we provide feedback to the directory?

-* Do we need to attribute the source of the installation?
-On a successful promise resolution, the origin is returned so the originating web app can decide to use that information as it pleases.

 * Should we allow an [`AbortController`](https://developer.mozilla.org/en-US/docs/Web/API/AbortController) to enable cancelling the installation if the process takes too long?

 * Can we remove power from the developer to query if the app is installed by offloading to the UA the knowledge of which apps are installed?